dfirebaugh/sfb/README.md

 # sfb

-This is kind of an expiramental project and possibly a bad idea.
+This is kind of an expiremental project and possibly a bad idea.
 So, I wouldn't necessarily recommend using it.

 ## high level goal

 build a software renderer that can be used reasonably easily on machines with low or no gpu

 ### justifications